LuSlower/ZwTimerResolution/README.md

 If you want to set a custom resolution, please specify

 ```
-zwt.exe 5000
+zwt.exe --res 5000
 ```

 ## PRECISION

-Running zwtimer without arguments (opening it) or passing the 'test' argument will run zwtimer in a loop to check the accuracy of Sleep(1)
+Running zwtimer without arguments (opening it) or passing the '--test' argument will run zwtimer in a loop to check the accuracy of Sleep(1)

 ```
-C:\...>zwt.exe test
+C:\...>zwt.exe --test

 sleep(1): 1.0087 (delta: 0.0087) | zwres: 5060 hns
 sleep(1): 1.0099 (delta: 0.0099) | zwres: 5060 hns